What is Footstrike?

 Some approaches you can use to help with a footstrike transition include:

 - Use NURVV Run's Footstrike Trainer feature, available as a screen on Indoor Run mode, to help you develop the connection between running with a particular footstrike pattern and how this feels for you.

 - Running with a higher cadence and shorter step length, while at the same time landing the feet under flexing knee.

 - Aiming to run softer with less noise at initial contact of the foot with the ground, which often has the effect of bringing your footstrike forward with less dorsiflexion (toe up) of the ankle at ground contact.

 - A change in footwear, such as different stack height between the front and the back of the shoe (drop), can affect footstrike patterns.
 A shoe with a lower drop will promote contact towards the front of the foot.
 A shoe with a higher drop often encourages runners to land on the heel, especially if the forefoot/midfoot footstrike is not a natural pattern.
 If using this technique to change footstrike pattern, a slow transition in shoe drop height is recommended as it takes for the body several weeks to adapt.

-- Use NURVV Run’s Footstrike Profile graphs available at the end of each run session to anlayze what your left and right footstrike is how your footstrike changes over the course of a run.
+- Use NURVV Run's Footstrike Profile graphs, available at the end of each run session, to analyze what your left and right footstrike are and how your footstrike changes over the course of a run.
 Comparing different runs over a period of time or run in different footwear will help you monitor how your footstrike pattern is changing over the longer-term.